censorship-no-archive/ceno1/BUILD.md

 ## Building the client-side components

 The client-side components include everything a user needs to use CENO to circumvent censorship.
-The components here provide user interface elements and utilities as well as a disitribution of Freenet that will allow access to securely stored content.
+The components here provide user interface elements and utilities as well as a distribution of Freenet that will allow access to securely stored content.

 The components include